DFPS no longer uses FAST Pass forms. They have been replaced with the Fingerprinting Instruction Sheets here.

 The match notification letter for a person may include results for more than one type of check.
 Your operation is responsible for ensuring that the results for each type of check required for a person are received, in the form of a "cleared" and/or "match" notification, before allowing direct access to children in care.

-If you receive notification of a person having a match, the match letter will contain the following information:
+If you receive notification of a person having a match, the match letter contains the following information:

 - A summary of the criminal history (record of arrest and prosecution) and/or the Central Registry finding (type of abuse/neglect).